SDK Quick Start

 # In your CI workflow (or run locally):

-npx evalgate gate --format github # CI step summary + PR annotations
+npx @evalgate/sdk gate --format github # CI step summary and job annotations

-npx evalgate gate --format json # machine-readable output
+npx @evalgate/sdk gate --format json # machine-readable output

 # Or with the platform (requires API key):

-npx evalgate check --format github --onFail import🆕 Label, Analyze & Judge Credibility
+npx @evalgate/sdk check --format github --onFail import🆕 Label, Analyze & Judge Credibility

 Build a labeled golden dataset, measure failure-mode frequency, and verify your judge is trustworthy before gating on its score.